-Difficulty in conception affects approximately twenty percent of all couples at some time in their lives.
+Difficulty conceiving or carrying a child affects approximately 20% of all couples at some time in their lives.
 Fortunately, there have been significant advances in the treatment of infertility in recent years.

 Assisted Reproductive Technology (IVF, ICSI, etc.)

 In IVF (in vitro fertilization), eggs (ova) retrieved from the wife’s ovaries are placed in a petri dish with sperm from the husband and allowed to combine.
 In ICSI (intracytoplasmic sperm injection), a sperm cell is inserted directly into an egg cell.
 The embryo resulting from either procedure is then implanted into the wife’s uterus.
 Egg retrieval and embryo transfer are both permitted during niddah.

 Assisted reproductive technology may be used for a number of reasons.
 For male factor infertility, IVF or ICSI may work where IUI does not.
 IVF may also successfully bypass structural female factors of infertility.

 Supervision: To prevent even a slight chance that egg or sperm cells from different patients might be accidentally switched, some rabbis require additional halachic supervision for procedures such as IVF.
 Some fertility laboratories have their own supervision (see Halachic Supervision for Assisted Reproductive Technology).
 Machon Puah can arrange this service world-wide where requested.

 Surplus Embryos: ART procedures often produce surplus embryos that will not be implanted.
 It is halachically permissible to destroy such embryos or to preserve them for future use.
 They may not be implanted in other couples.